Visual Studio Code support the latest javascript

 Enable ES7/ES2016 Syntax in VScode

-create a jsconfig.json file in your project and the following entries in it.
+Create a jsconfig.json file in your project and the following entries in it.

 {